cobilab/cryfa/README.md

-<b>Cryfa: a FASTA encryption and decryption tool.</b>

-Cryfa uses AES symmetric encryption.
+<b>Cryfa: a FASTA encryption and decryption tool.</b> Cryfa uses AES symmetric encryption, with very fast processing times.
+Cryfa can be applied to any fasta file.

 ## INSTALLATION